wlxyzlw/swpp201701/README.md

 ## Announcements

 - Mar.
 3 : 01.Introduction.SWPP.pdf is uploaded.
 - Mar.
-10 : 2.SoftwareEngineeringIntro-Pub.pdf is uploaded.
+10 : 2.SoftwareEngineeringIntro.pdf is uploaded.
+- Mar.
+15 : 3.VersionControl.pdf is uploaded.

+## Assignments

+- Prerequisite : You need to create a new repository (`swpp-assn`) and place your assignments in the directory.
+We'll automatically score your assignments using various scripts.
+We'll elaborate on this on Thu (Mar.16).